How Much Magnesium for Sleep?

 Magnesium is also great as a source of energy support that can boost alertness and enhance your focus.
 If you need an energy boost to tackle the day ahead, magnesium may be the support you are looking for.

-Magnesium can also be highly effective in bringing support to your muscles because it relieves tension and stress in your muscles, allowing you to move freely without stiffness.
+Magnesium can also be highly effective in bringing support to your muscles because it relieves tension and stress, allowing you to move freely without stiffness.
 Its important to note that these benefits will not necessarily happen overnight.
 It takes time for your body’s magnesium levels to build up, and patience is key.

 How Much Magnesium Should I Take for Sleep?